 Other ways in which Tommy proves my point include his use of a different rudiment classification system, which he probably created since the one on the list of 40 isn’t very good.
-He also talks about the ruff1, one of those “non–rudiments” I mentioned earlier, which not many drummers know about in this day and age, probably because it’s not on the list of 40 (and was in fact mangled to form the single stroke four and single stroke seven).
+He also talks about the ruff,* one of those “non–rudiments” I mentioned earlier, which not many drummers know about in this day and age, probably because it’s not on the list of 40 (and was in fact mangled to form the single stroke four and single stroke seven).

 I do think Tommy has a valuable perspective to share, so I just wish he was a bit franker about what the rudiments are and what they offer to a drum set player in the 21st century.
 I actually think he presents the rudiments with the right angle: using them more as conditioning patterns rather than something you try to use to make music on the kit.
 There are many valuable patterns in the list of 40, and there are just as many that most drummers don’t ever consider, for good reason.

 At the end of the day, these are little more than gripes as I don’t think they significantly hurt the DVD’s effectiveness — it’s still a well-produced and coherent project.
 Overall, Great Hands for a Lifetime instills a healthy attitude towards drumming despite some occasional hokeyness.
-Some people get irked when Tommy downplays the importance of flashy playing, but he’s played on more records with more artists than most of the schmucks on Instagram who go try to go viral by vomiting all over their drum set.
+Some people get irked when Tommy downplays the importance of flashy playing, but he’s played on more records with more artists than most of the schmucks on Instagram who go try to go viral by vomiting all over their drum sets.